dliechty/CopyMedia/README.md

-# Copy Anime
+# Copy Media
-This is a small Python script to copy/transform large file downloads and auto-trigger a folder scan in a plex media server to the correct folder.
+This is a small Python script to copy large file downloads to the correct folder and transform them on the way.

-The general workflow is expected to be that a torrent is downloaded based on an auto-initiated RSS update, the video file lands in the destination folder, the torrent application auto-triggers the python script, the video file ends up in the correct location within your plex library, and then plex is told to scan the destination folder for changes.
+The general workflow is expected to be that a torrent is downloaded based on an auto-initiated RSS update, the video file lands in the destination folder, the torrent application auto-triggers the python script, and the video file ends up in the correct location within your media library.

 The configuration file is a simple json structure, like so:
 ```json